how do i know if my battery is agm

 There is nearly zero water loss and loss of heat generated during the results recombining.

-Also, the battery has fast-charged but has the added advantage of a low discharge rate and this allows for long durability and reliability of the battery.
+Also, the battery is fast-charged but has the added advantage of a low discharge rate, which allows for long-term durability and reliability.

 What are the Pros and Cons of AGM Batteries?